lmstudio-ai/venvstacks/tests/README.md

     VENVSTACKS_FORCE_TEST_EXPORT=1

-The test suite can then be executed via `tox --m test -- -m "expected_output"` (the generated metadata and artifacts should be identical regardless of which version of Python is used to run `venvstacks`).
+The test suite can then be executed via `tox --m test -- -m "expected_output"` (until Python 3.13, the generated metadata and artifacts should be identical regardless of which version of Python is used to run `venvstacks`.
+This ceased to be true in Python 3.14, as the standard library migrated to a new zlib implementation with different output details).

 If the forced export env var is not set or is set to the empty string, artifacts will only be exported when test cases fail.
 Forcing exports can be useful for generating reference